-- Aligning trails to take advantage of opportunities for shade and wind protection (i.e., locating in northern exposures and maximizing shading from evergreens). - Avoiding conflicts with roadside snow storage by placing trails a minimum setback of 20 feet from any road to be plowed during winter. - Widening the trail corridor to provide for a safer and more enjoyable winter travel corridor. - Installing additional signage that is high enough to be visible during winter and far enough away from plowed routes to also ensure winter visibility.
+- Aligning trails to take advantage of opportunities for shade and wind protection (i.e., - locating in northern exposures and maximizing shading from evergreens). - Avoiding conflicts with roadside snow storage by placing trails a minimum setback of 20 feet from any road to be plowed during winter. - Widening the trail corridor to provide for a safer and more enjoyable winter travel corridor.

+• Installing additional signage that is high enough to be visible during winter and far enough away from plowed routes to also ensure winter visibility.
 Blue diamond markers are typically used to mark winter travel routes.

 As trails used for Nordic skiing become steeper, the minimum horizontal clearance should increase.
 This increased width does not need to be cleared of all vegetation but should provide skiers a wide area for turning, "herring boning" and snowplowing when the trail is snow covered.
 Steep Nordic ski trails may need to provide gently sloped clearings and runouts for skiers to slow down, particularly at switchbacks.
-For additional information on the design of Nordic trails, please contact Town staff.